 1. Great Smoky Mountains National Park

-Great Smoky Mountains National Park is open year-round, 24 hours a day, 365 days a year.
-This is good news for winter visitors, as it means you can enjoy this beautiful park at any time, day or night.
-But just keep in mind that certain areas of the park such as campsites and roads may have restricted hours or be closed off entirely during the winter months.
+The Great Smoky Mountains National Park is open year-round, 24 hours a day, 365 days a year, which means there are still tons of things to do in the Smoky Mountains in December.
+This is good news for visitors around the holiday season, as it means you can enjoy this beautiful park at any time, day or night.
+But keep in mind that certain areas of the park, such as campsites and roads, may have restricted hours or be closed off entirely during the winter months.
 For example, Cades Cove is only open to vehicles from 8:00 a.m. until sunset, and some hiking trails may also be closed in the winter due to hazardous conditions.

-Elsewhere, Grotto Falls transforms into an icy wonderland, and Abrams Falls freezes into a column of ice.
-You can also go sledding, tubing, and ice skating in the park.
+Elsewhere in the Great Smoky Mountains National Park in December, January, and February, Grotto Falls transforms into an icy wonderland, and Abrams Falls freezes into a column of ice.
+In the park, you can also go sledding, tubing, and ice skating.
 And if you’re lucky during the cold months, you might even see a winter wonderland scene with deer and other animals roaming through the snow.

-Pigeon Forge celebrates winter with its annual Winterfest event, which runs from November to February.
+Pigeon Forge celebrates with its annual Winterfest event from November to February.
 This festive affair includes a range of fun activities and events for the whole family to enjoy, including the Winterfest Trolley Tour of Lights, ice skating at the outdoor rink, visiting Santa’s workshop, and so much more.
-One of Winterfest’s highlights is the Fantasy of Lights Parade, taking place on December 2nd.
+One of Winterfest’s highlights is the Fantasy of Lights Parade on December 1st.
 This parade features marching bands, large balloons, and dancers, in addition to live music and entertainment.
 Winterfest is a delight for all ages and is one of the best ways to experience Pigeon Forge in the winter.

 3. Skiing, Snowboarding, and Snow Tubing

-If you’re interested in going snowboarding or skiing in Gatlinburg, there are plenty of options to choose from.
+If you’re wondering what our favorite things to do in Gatlinburg in winter are, you’ve come to the right place.
+If you’re interested in snowboarding or skiing, you’ll be happy to know that plenty of options exist.
 Ober Gatlinburg is the most popular choice thanks to its scenic Aerial Tramway, beginner-friendly ski trails, and family-friendly atmosphere.
-Not to mention, Ober Gatlinburg also has a snow tubing park called the Tubing Hill, featuring a 350-foot-long slope and a convenient lift to take you back to the top.
+Not to mention, Ober Gatlinburg also has a snow tubing park called Tubing Hill, featuring a 350-foot-long slope and a convenient lift to take you back to the top.
+For those who want to have a true ski-in, ski-out experience, consider looking at Gatlinburg cabin rentals on Ober Mountain.
+The beauty of Gatlinburg in winter needs to be seen to be believed!

-If you’re visiting the smokies in winter, you don’t have to spend the whole time in the mountains.
+If you’re visiting the Smokies in winter, you don’t have to spend the whole time in the mountains.
 You can take a break from snow tubing and winter hikes to explore the area’s diverse selection of museums and kid-friendly activity centers.
+Smoky Mountains activities are endless, and these diverse offerings are just a taste of what’s in store!

-The Titanic Museum is one of the most popular museums in Pigeon Forge, celebrating the ship’s history with a range of interactive exhibits.
+Titanic Museum.
+The Titanic Museum is one of the most popular museums in Pigeon Forge, celebrating the doomed ship’s history with various interactive exhibits.
 The museum also hosts several yearly events, such as its ticketed Christmas celebration.

+Alcatraz East Crime Museum.
 For true crime fans, the Alcatraz East Crime Museum in Pigeon Forge will be a big hit.
-It offers a unique look at the history of crime in America and regularly hosts temporary exhibitions, as well as a range of events like the upcoming “Side by Side: The Story of Bonnie and Clyde.”
+It offers a unique look at the history of crime in America and regularly hosts exhibitions and a range of events like the upcoming “Side by Side: The Story of Bonnie and Clyde.”

+WonderWorks.
 WonderWorks is an interactive museum that’s perfect for families with young children.
-The museum features a few hands-on exhibits like the Earthquake Cafe and the Hurricane Shack, as well as a range of fun physical activities like the Laser Tag Arena and Indoor Ropes Course.
+The museum features a few hands-on exhibits like the Earthquake Cafe and the Hurricane Shack, as well as plenty of fun physical activities like the Laser Tag Arena and Indoor Ropes Course.

 5. Christmas Place in Pigeon Forge

 Christmas Place is open all year round, but it’s especially festive during the holiday season.
-From trees and twinkling lights to ornaments and Santa suits, this Christmas-themed store is packed with a wide range of holiday decorations.
-You can also pick up some holiday-themed gifts for your friends and family or treat yourself to a new decoration for your own home.
-It’s the perfect place to get into the Christmas spirit, and children will particularly love Santa’s Haus, where they can meet Santa himself and have their photo taken with him.
-There’s no better spot to celebrate the holidays than at Christmas Place.
+This Christmas-themed store is packed with a wide range of holiday decorations, from trees and twinkling lights to ornaments and Santa suits.
+You can also pick up some holiday-themed gifts for your friends and family, or treat yourself to a new decoration for your own home.
+Children will particularly love Santa’s Haus, where they can meet Santa and take their photo with him.
+There’s no better place to celebrate the holidays than at Christmas Place!

 6. Art Studio of the Smokies